Service Academy Nominations

 As a member of Congress, Rep. Dean Phillips has the privilege of nominating a limited number of Third District residents to the U.S. Service Academies each year.
 The academies allow talented and dedicated young people to receive a full four-year scholarship to highly competative instititions.
 The honor of attending a service academy comes with an obligation and commitment to serve in the military for a minimum of five years upon graduation.

-Applications for nomination to the U.S. Service Academies — Class of 2024 — may be submitted starting August 1, 2019.
-The deadline for submission of an application is the close of business on Monday, November 4, 2019.
-All candidates are invited to review the information below and
+Applications for nomination to the U.S. Service Academies — Class of 2025 — may be submitted starting August 3, 2020.
+The deadline for submission of an application is the close of business on Monday, November 2, 2020.
+All candidates are invited to review the information below and dowload an application here.

 Interested in learning more?

-Interested students are invited to learn more at a Service Academy Information night with representatives from all five United States Service Academies.
+Interested students are invited to learn more at a Service Academy Information night planned for fall 2020.

 What are the U.S. Service Academies?